SOCIAL MEDIA: MY OPINION

 Beyond this web site I don't use social media.
 I believe it may do more harm than good.

-Besides a dormant LinkedIn profile, I have tried Facebook only, 3 times over the last few years, and each time was quickly overwhelmed by the empty, thoughtless jabber filling my inbox.
+Besides a basic LinkedIn profile, I have tried Facebook only, 3 times over the last few years, and each time was quickly overwhelmed by the empty, thoughtless jabber filling my inbox.
+Ditto for Instagram, set up in a brief attempt to market a product.
+I am still aghast at the vapidity and transience of what passes for conversation on this forum.
+If you can find my account, remind me to shut it down.

 I have no problem discussing serious issues in context...but have never been comfortable with the idea of artificial community, where anyone can say anything, any time, virtually without consequence.